Know how much holiday to give your staff

 Carrying leave forwards: how new legislation has changed the rules

 The NI Executive has introduced a temporary new law allowing employees and workers to carry over up to 4 weeks’ paid holiday into their next 2 holiday leave years.
-As a result of the introduction of the Working Time (Coronavirus) (Amendment) Regulations (Northern Ireland) 2020 there may be circumstances when a worker may be able to carry over up to four weeks annual leave into the next two leave years.
+As a result of the introduction of the Working Time (Coronavirus) (Amendment) Regulations (Northern Ireland) 2020 there may be circumstances when some or all of the leave may be carried forward and taken in the two years immediately following the leave year in which it was due.

 This will apply in circumstances where it is not reasonably practicable for a worker to take some or all of their leave in a leave period as a result of the effect of the coronavirus on the worker, employer or the wider economy or society.